 I cried to my mother on the phone every day that I had class with her (which was almost every day of that summer program).

 Ms. M threatened to demote me to a lower level.
-I secretly wished she would just so I wouldn’t have to take her classes anymore.
+I secretly wished she would, just so I wouldn’t have to take her classes anymore.
 In the beginning, I was determined to win her over.
 Tis’ the plight of the determined dancer I guess.
 I tried to work harder.
 Then, I tried to disappear.

 Honestly, that experience informed a lot of my future confidence and actions as a dancer.

 When I think back on that experience the pain is still quite palpable, even though it was so long ago.
 When I revisit some of my dancing experiences after that summer, I see myself hiding.
 Doubting.
 Worrying.

-Don’t let your dancing be defined or defeated by one persons opinion.
+Don’t let your dancing be defined or defeated by one person’s opinion.
+Here’s how…

 During my very challenging summer intensive experience, I wrote down the choreography to every variation we learned.
 There’s value to writing down choreography but what I wish I had done, was set some personal goals for myself.
-Then, I would have been empowered to focus on the work instead of the fear.
+I would have been empowered to focus on the work instead of the fear.

-I would have found an outlet and turned my attention inward.
-This practice can counteract feelings of failure and help you stay aware of your big picture, big goals, and ultimate dreams.
+Clear goals can provide an outlet to turn your attention inward.
+They can counteract feelings of failure and help you stay aware of your big picture, big goals, and ultimate dreams.
 Goals allow you to be in the driver’s seat.

 Photos of Casey by Luis Pons